undineleopold/DataAnalysis/README.md

 # DataAnalysis

-The goal of this project is to build a tool for analyzing weather patterns that trigger events such as basement flooding, sump pump activity, roof leaks, etc..
+The goal of this project is to build a tool for spotting weather patterns that trigger events such as basement flooding, sump pump activity, roof leaks, etc..

 How to obtain past daily weather logs from the NOAA: